opencybersecurityalliance/PACE/docs/Pace_Sbom_Vex_Flags_Prioritization/README.md

 budgets, expertise, technologies, and priorities.
 And these will be informed/influenced by the industry they are in.
 The industries/organizations for this set of use cases are:
-- healthcare
+A healthcare
    + General Hospital
    + East Podunk Rural Community Hospital
    + Military Base Hospital
    + Platinum-MDM
    + GarageShop-MDM
-- automotive
+B automotive
    + TopTen Auto
    + Goldstar Seatbelts
    + FlyByNight Navigation Software
+C public utilities
+   + Bestest Gas & Electric
+   + West Podunk Rural Electric Coop
+   + Titanium Generators
+   + Worstest Measurement Systems
+D government
+   + Military Base Hospital
+   + US Agency of Examples (USAOE)
+   + Commission on Historical Anachronisms
+   + Beltway Bandits POAM Software Systems
+   + Ace Accreditation Services
-- consumer electronics
+E consumer electronics
    + ACME Webcams
    + Sketchy Alarm Clock Ventures
-- cybersecurity vendor
+F cybersecurity vendor
    + BestInClass IDS
    + Feigned-Intelligence AI

-- public utilities
-   + Bestest Gas & Electric
-   + West Podunk Rural Electric Coop
-   + Titanium Generators
-   + Worstest Measurement Systems
+See [Industries](./industries.md) for how to convert use case in one industry to another industry

 ## Infrastructure Systems
 A distinction will be made between the organization systems